 Help an Obsessive Woman Face the Facts

-- The person with OCD should stay away from the things that remind them of their partner if they break up.
+- The person with OCD should stay away from the things which remind them of their partner if they break up.
 Find a distraction or get away for a little while.

 - Set a new goal in life.
 Have something within their control to reach for.
-Make that goal something that grounds them like writing a book or meditating.
+Make the goal something which grounds them like writing a book, some physical activity or meditation.

 We don’t suggest anyone stay in a relationship they aren’t happy in.
 If you decide breaking up with an obsessive woman is the only answer, there’s a way you should this, too.